maiaacademy/workshop-day-modernizacao-aplicacoes/Readme.md

    > While having Live Metric up, try submitting a new order on the Parts Unlimited website.
 You will see access to blob storage in the telemetry to upload the PDF **(2)** and execution count on the graph **(3)**.

-## After the Hands-on lab
+## After the Hands-on Lab

-1. De-provision all Azure resources created in support of this hands-on lab.
+1. Delete all Azure resources created in support of this Hands-on lab.

 1. End of **Workshop Day**